jetilling/opusAssignment/README.md

 Wait until you see "Listening on port 6060"
 ```

-Then pull it up in chrome
+Open it in chrome (or your browser in choice - I used chrome)

 ```
 http://localhost:6060/#/